top of page

 Simulation and Evidence-Based Decision Making

-Simulation is at the core of BuildingIN, offering vital insights and answering key questions such as: How many housing units can our city expect, and what types will they be?
+Simulation is at the core of BuildingIN, offering vital insights and answering key questions such as: How many infill housing units can our city expect, and what types will they be?
 What impact will this have on neighbourhood improvements, municipal finances, and emissions reductions?
 The BuildingIN team has rigorously tested, simulated, and compared numerous scenarios, then reverse-engineered overlay regulations and municipal investment strategies to meet housing needs.
 This ensures cities can strategically plan for the next generation of low-rise infill housing, tailored to the diverse needs of Canadians.

 Our simulations put planning departments in the driver’s seat, allowing decision-makers to compare outcomes against targets and plan infrastructure upgrades with confidence.
 At the heart of our program for municipalities is a foundation of simulation and modeling, empowering cities to make data-driven decisions.
 Our Community and Industry Workshops foster collaboration and constructive dialogue, where participants can compare simulated outcomes, understand cause and effect, and draw actionable conclusions that address the unique needs of their communities.